 - Deductible real property taxes don't include taxes charged for local benefits and improvements that directly increase the value of the real property, such as assessments for sidewalks, water mains, sewer lines, parking lots, and similar improvements.

 - Also, an itemized charge for services to specific property or people isn't a real property tax, even if the charge is paid to the taxing authority.
 You can't deduct the charge as a real property tax when it's a unit fee for the delivery of a service (such as a $5 fee charged for every 1,000 gallons of water you use), a periodic charge for a residential service (such as a $20 per month or $240 annual fee charged for trash collection), or a flat fee charged for a single service provided by your local government (such as a $30 charge for mowing your lawn because it had grown higher than permitted under a local ordinance).

 No, while you must deduct the points over the life of the loan ratably (equally), you don't divide the points by 30 years.
 Instead, you divide the points by the number of payments scheduled over the term of the loan (360 months in the case of a 30-year mortgage) and deduct points each year according to the number of payments you made in that year (less than twelve payments in some cases).

 - If the loan ends prematurely, for example, because you paid it off or refinanced with a different lender, then the remaining points are deductible in that year.

-- Any points not included on Form 1098, (usually not included on a refinance) should be entered on Schedule A (Form 1040), Itemized Deductions, line 12 "Points not reported to you on Form 1098."
+- Any deductible points not included on Form 1098 (usually not included on the Form when refinancing) should be entered on Schedule A (Form 1040), Itemized Deductions, line 12 "Points not reported to you on Form 1098."

 If you and your spouse file separate returns and one of you itemizes deductions, the other spouse must also itemize, because in this case, the standard deduction amount is zero for the non-itemizing spouse.